MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 21. Type *.\OnboardingScript.ps1* and press enter.

-22. Select **R** to Run once and press enter (this may take a minute).
+22. Enter **R** to Run once and press enter (this may take a couple minutes).

-23. Follow the on-screen instructions in PowerShell to complete the device registration.
-This will include authentication of the device.
+23. Follow the instructions on the last line of the output in PowerShell, to complete the device registration.
+This will include authentication of the device through a browser.

 24. On the Azure Arc portal page, select **Servers**.